|

 Such a small difference between the

-fluid temperatures in the pipes and the fluid temperature in
+fluid temperatures in the pipes and the temperature in

 your blood has a major benefit in that it greatly enhance the efficiency of chillers, condensing boilers, solar and heat pumps.
 So you win when you improve the building and you win